-- e.
-If applicable, create additional data volumes by clicking Add New Volume and specifying the parameters for each volume.
+- If applicable, create additional data volumes by clicking Add New Volume and specifying the parameters for each volume.
 (You can also add volumes after you create the VM by using the Reprovision Virtual Machine wizard, as described in Creating a Volume in a Virtual Machine.) - f.
 Click Next. - On the Networks page, select the shared networks to attach to the VM (for more information, see Planning Virtual Machine Networks).
 You can also enable (or disable) the network and specify the MAC address.
 To continue, click Next. - 6.
 On the Creation Summary page: - a.
 Review the creation summary.
 If you need to make changes, click Back. - b.
 If you want to prevent a console session from automatically starting to observe the software installation, deselect Launch Console. - c.
 To accept the VM as provisioned and begin the software installation, click Finish.

 The VM Creation Wizard displays progress of the creation and opens the console window, if applicable.
+When the console window opens, it may take up to a minute for the console to connect to the VM.